OguzKaira/PasswordManager/README.md

 # Password Generator

 **A simple password generator and manager with encryption capabilities.**

-**Note: This manager is made for practicing, not recommended to use**
+**Note: This manager is made for practicing, not recommended to use for store sensitive data**

 ## Features